Share

 If your entertainment tastes run to nature shows, PBS documentaries and Sunday morning current event programs, you are probably familiar with the polished British-accented television commercials for Viking Cruises, along with the gorgeous video of the line’s sleek river and ocean ships.
 Viking’s motto is “the thinking person’s cruise,” and indeed, it carefully caters to and attracts the type of travelers who fit that profile.

 The company also stresses the connection to the history of the Vikings of the past, with many fascinatingly accurate replicas of Viking artifacts and Scandinavian heritage in showcases.
 In addition, passengers are invited to feel like part of the Viking “family.”
 Owner and founder Torstein Hagen has ensured that his family recipes are offered onboard, such as his grandmother’s beautiful (and delicious)“flower” cardamom-spiced waffles in Mamsen’s cafe.
 His daughter, Karine, appears on most Viking TV commercials with her polished British accent.
 Indeed, with an outstanding high return rate, passengers do enjoy feeling at home, aided by the much smaller passenger loads than on other cruise lines.
-Ocean vessels top off at 930, while the Douro River cruise has only 90 staterooms.
+Ocean vessels top off at 930 guests in 465 staterooms, while the majority of Viking’s Longship river fleet in Europe has only 95 staterooms hosting just 190 guests.
 We did truly feel part of the “family” while Onboard.

 Viking lives up to its “Exploring the World in Comfort” slogan with understated elegance.
 Catering to a sophisticated ‘empty nester’ age group, mostly from the US, Canada and the UK, with a smattering of both younger and older, its trips aim for those who love exploration, education, relaxation and beautiful scenery, as well as stimulating conversation, gourmet cuisine, Scandinavian-design and tasteful, well-appointed staterooms, each with windows that open to fresh air and many with verandas.